oreillymedia/production-resources/oriole/index.md

 * __Data/files must be local__ Don't pull anything from the internet.
 If code for downloading is important for your Oriole, please use an if-statement, e.g., if not exist: code to download.

 * __Small datasets__ Keep datasets small and quickly executable.
 Create a subset and refer to the larger dataset for viewers to use on their own.
 Long datasets cause long execution times and confuse viewers.

+* __Exercises__ Having exercises, or suggesting specific parameters to change in the code, is an excellent use of the Oriole format.
+Try to be explicit about what output/solution is expected.

 * __Links__ When adding links to the text, make sure to use HTML notation rather than markdown.
 For example, instead of `[go to this link](http:///www.oreilly.com)` use `<a href="http://www.oreilly.com" target="_blank">go to this link</a>` The `target="_blank"` is very important, to ensure that the link opens in a new window rather than the Oriole window.